Choreutoscope

-The Choreutoscope is the first pre-cinema device which employed a system similar to early film projectors.
+The choreutoscope is the first pre-cinema device which employed a system similar to early film projectors.
 It was the first projection device to use an intermittent movement, which became the basis of many cine cameras and projectors.
-It was formed by a sheet of glass on which different drawings were made, and the sheet was mounted on a type off Maltese cross mechanism, thanks to which the image would move suddenly.
+It was formed by a sheet of glass on which different drawings were made, and the sheet was mounted on a type of Maltese cross mechanism, which made the image move suddenly.
 The most common drawing was the 'dancing skeleton' in which six sequential images of a skeleton were animated in the viewing pane.

 History

-The Choreutoscope was invented by Lionel Smith Beale in 1866.
-Beale used it for demonstrations at the Royal Polytechnic.
-However, Beale was not the only one to create a Choreutoscope, a few years later William C.Huges created his own Choreutoscope in 1884, and B .Brown created a similar machine to it the year 1896.
+In 1869, O.B.
+Brown received a U.S. patent for an optical instrument that used a Maltese cross mechanism for the intermittent projection of sequential images from a rotating disc.

+In 1870, "The Popular Educator" featured an article about a very similar instrument (with an "intermittent motion-piece") that was produced by Greenwich engineer John Beale.
+It was called "The Dancing Skeleton" and projected a skeleton in various positions.
+An earlier article described Beale's related "Automated Picture" or "automatic face apparatus".
+This had a bust of a young lady painted on a screen, with a hole in place of the face filled in with a mechanically randomised succession of 16 different facial expressions painted on a rotating disc.
+A rotating "interceptor" (shutter disc) with 8 apertures in front of a lantern produced a stroboscopic effect that made the apparent movement of eyes, mouth and tongue look natural.
+Early British film historian Will Day claimed that Beale's choreutoscope had already been invented in 1866.

+William C. Hughes created his own choreutoscope in 1884.